 We are staying in clean and comfortable basic guesthouses until reaching Bumthang where there are luxury hotel options including Aman, Uma, and Six Senses Bhutan properties [Visit our hotels page]

-You will be travelling in a comfortable, spacious, air conditioned van.
-Road conditions in thisregion of Bhutan are poor and you should expect slow travel with some delays.
+You will be traveling in a comfortable, spacious, air conditioned van.
+Road conditions in this region of Bhutan are poor and you should expect slow travel with some delays.